cityofaustin/atd-data-lake/docs/datasrc_gs.md

 ## Layer 2 JSON Data

-This is a sample of a GRIDSMART JSON file, with one created per "site"."CameraDevices"[0]."Fisheye"."CameraMasks"."ZoneMasks"."Vehicle" as depicted in the Site File.
+This is a sample of a GRIDSMART JSON file, with one created per `"site"."CameraDevices"[0]."Fisheye"."CameraMasks"."ZoneMasks"."Vehicle"` as depicted in the site file.

 ```json
 {